rfangit/rfangit.github.io/_posts/2025-06-02-intro_mean_flow.md

   - name: Introduction
   - name: Flow Matching
   - name: Mean Flow
-  - name:
-  - name: What do models actually do?
+  - name: Mean Flow Code
-  - name: Generalizations
+  - name: Example - 2D
-  - name: Closing Thoughts
+  - name: Results

 # Below is an example of injecting additional post-specific styles.
 # If you use this post as a template, delete this _styles block.